What should you do if you see paint bubbles on your walls in Sydney?

 There is bubbling paint and mould on the outside walls next to the bathroom, and the bathroom door frame is also rusted – which I suspect is water damage.”

-The request above came from one of our clients who had paint bubbling on the wall from water damage which is caused by failed water proofing.
+The request above came from one of our clients who had paint bubbling on the wall from water damage in their home in Sydney that was caused by failed water proofing.

 We attending the site to do an inspection to try and work out if the paint bubbles were to do with a water leak, sadly she was correct that the signs of paint bubbling are an indication of failed water proofing or a leaking pipe that is letting water out into the wall cavity of the property.